To the Members of

 Report on the Audit of the Standalone Financial Statements

 We have audited the accompanying standalone Ind AS financial statementsof M/s.
-Cerebra Integrated Technologies Limited ("the Company") which comprise the Balance Sheet as at 31stMarch 2019 the Statement of Profit and Loss (including Other Comprehensive Income) theCash Flow Statement and the Statement of Changes in Equity forthe year then ended and asummary of the significant accounting policies and other explanatory information.
+Cerebra Integrated Technologies Limited ("the Company") which comprisethe balance sheet as at March 31 2022 the statement of Profit and Loss statement ofchanges in equity and statement of cash flows for the year then ended and notes to thestandalone Ind AS financial statements including a summary of significant accountingpolicies and other explanatory information.

-In our opinion and to the best of our information and according to the explanationsgiven to us except forthe effects of the matter described in the Basis for QualifiedOpinion section of our report the aforesaid standalone financial statements give theinformation required by the Companies Act 2013 (the 'Act')in the manner so required and give a true and fair view in conformity with the accounting principles generally acceptedin India including IndianAccounting Standards ('Ind AS') specified under Section 133 ofthe Act of the state of affairs (financial position) of the Company as at 31 March 2019and its profit (financial performance including other comprehensive income) its cashflows and the changes in equity for the year ended on that date.
+In our opinion and to the best of our information and according to theexplanations given to us Except for the effects of matters mentioned in the " Basisfor Qualified Opinion" paragraph these aforesaid standalone Ind AS financialstatements give the information required by the Companies Act 2013 (the "Act")in the manner so required and give a true and fair view in conformity with the IndianAccounting Standards prescribed under section 133 of the Act read with the Companies(Indian Accounting Standards) Rules 2015 as amended ("Ind AS") and otheraccounting principles generally accepted in India of the state of affairs of the Companyas at March 31 2022 and its profit changes in equity and its cash flows for the yearended on that date.

 Basis of Qualified Opinion

-We conducted our audit in accordance with the Standards on Auditing specified underSection 143(10) of the Act.
-Our responsibilities under those standards are furtherdescribed in the Auditor's Responsibilities for the Audit of the Financial Statementssection of our report.
-We areindependent of the Company in accordance with the Code ofEthics issued by the Instituteof Chartered Accountants of India ('ICAI') together withthe ethical requirements that are relevantto our audit of the financial statements underthe provisions of the Act and the rules there under and we have fulfilled our other ethicalresponsibilities in accordance with these requirements and the Code of Ethics.
+We conducted our audit in accordance with the Standards on Auditing(SAs) specified under section 143(10) of the Companies Act 2013.
+Our responsibilitiesunder those Standards are further described in the Auditor's Responsibilities for theAudit of the standalone Ind AS Financial Statements section of our report.
+We areindependent of the Company in accordance with the Code of Ethics issued by the Instituteof Chartered Accountants of India together with the ethical requirements that are relevantto our audit of the standalone Ind AS financial statements under the provisions of theCompanies Act 2013 and the Rules thereunder and we have fulfilled our other ethicalresponsibilities in accordance with these requirements and the ICAI's Code of Ethics.
 Webelieve that the audit evidence we have obtained is sufficient and appropriate to providea basis for ourQualified Opinion.

 Key Audit Matters